Locations:

 Thyrotoxicosis

 Thyrotoxicosis is a treatable condition that happens when you have too much thyroid hormone in your body.
-Common symptoms include unexplained weight loss and having a rapid heartbeat.
+Common symptoms include unexplained weight loss, a rapid heart rate and shakiness.
 The treatment for thyrotoxicosis depends on what’s causing it.

 Overview